surifirstpin/biplus_documentation/docs/Visualization.md

 - **Grouped Tooltips** points all the measure values of the column field.

-- **Show legend** displays the measures fields used in the of the chart, you can display or hide specific measure field values on chart by clicking on the me.
+- **Show legend** displays the measures fields used at the bottom of the chart, you can display or hide specific measure field values on chart by clicking on the measure field.

 - **Position** Align the legend at top,bottom,left and right side of the chart.